-- Number of guards assigned to this exhibition area while the exhibition is open to the public.
-AT THE END OF THE NARRATIVE INCLUDE A FLOOR PLAN of the exhibition galleries for each venue, indicating anticipated guard placement and their possible line of sight to indemnified objects. - 2.
+- 1. Number of guards assigned to this exhibition area while the exhibition is open to the public.
+AT THE END OF THE NARRATIVE INCLUDE A FLOOR PLAN of the exhibition galleries for each venue, indicating anticipated guard placement and their possible line of sight to indemnified objects.
+NOTE: approved applications must provide a final floor plan no less than thirty days prior to object arrival at each venue.
+The Federal Council may require additional guard posts. - 2.
 Number of guards on duty in the building 24/7 while the exhibition is not open to the public. - 3.
 How galleries will be protected, and if a guard will be present at each gallery entrance to restrict access, during installation and de-installation. - 4.
 Electronic surveillance and monitoring. - 5.
 Fire protection measures, including if exhibition galleries and storage areas have wet or dry sprinklers. - 6.
-Installation plans, and related security, for objects by type/size/weight, etc.
+Installation plans, and related security, for objects by type/size/weight/double-sided objects, etc.